DutchVandaline/Project_FRIDAY/README.md

 ## Features
 ### Interaction
 Friday MK1 allows users to interact with it using natural language commands.
-For example:
+For example:<br>
-User: "Hello, Friday."
+'''User: "Hello, Friday."<br>
 Friday: "Hello!
-How can I assist you today?"
+How can I assist you today?"'''

 ### Google Search
 Users can ask Friday MK1 to perform Google searches: